LSLarose/player-test-assignment-answer/README.md

-# player-test-assignment-answer
-This repository was created to answer an internship's technical interview assignment.

 # rationale
 This program was written in go, as I understood that the internship would use golang and I had never used it before.